erspearson/xap-net-address/README.md

 All methods may return `undefined` or will throw an exception if the default gateway cannot be determined (e.g., when there is no network).

-Representations for IP addresses and network interfaces are from [whitequark/ipaddr.js](https://github.com/whitequark/ipaddr.js).
+Representations for IP addresses and network interfaces are from [whitequark/ipaddr.js](https://github.com/whitequark/ipaddr.js) and Node's `os.networkInterfaces()`.

 See [test/test.ts](./test/test.ts) for an example of usage.